 The essence of leadership is creating a space that enables your cross-functional partners to dream big, imagine, and bring what was once unthinkable to life.
-They bring solutions to your customers' never communicated needs, significantly impacting humanity.
-With a culture of innovation, this can easily happen.
+They are encouraged to think of customers' needs, even the ones they have yet to verbalize, therefore impacting humanity.

 What makes a great product?
 It solves a problem and/or enhances an existing feature.

 That product is made great by the utility and delight that it brings to its customers.
-If it's an online product, it needs to be scalable, secure, and fast so that customers can complete their tasks quickly.
-Likewise, it has to be delightful so that it’s able to tap into the emotions of its customers so that when they feel good or excited about the product, they share their experience with their friends/colleagues.
+For an online product, it needs to be scalable, secure, and fast so its customers can complete their tasks quickly.
+Likewise, it has to be entertaining so that customers are able to tap into their emotions so that when they feel good or excited about the product, they share their experience with their friends/colleagues.